 HANNIBAL AS TRICKSTER

 Audiences love tricksters.
 Hannibal is a classic trickster, laying down little puzzles and offering anagrams.
 He is also a deadly trickster, somehow doing magic with the key to his handcuffs in a Houdini-like act.
 Despite his immorality, it is satisfying to see Hannibal get out of that prison.
 It is equally satisfying to see Clarice solve his puzzles, and we see how clever she is.
 She therefore deserves to succeed.
-There are some storytelling rules for creating tricksters and Hannibal again conforms perfectly:

 WHAT MAKES HANNIBAL SO SCARY?